ender74/ender74.github.io/_posts/2016-08-26-Sharing-Volumes-With-Docker-Swarm.md

 title:  Sharing Volumes with docker-swarm
 ---

-Please be aware, that I run the following tests with coreos and docker 1.11.
-This means, I am using the old docker-swarm as a container.
-Probably the newly integrated swarm solution for docker 1.12 works different and hopefully better.
+I run the following tests with coreos and Docker 1.11.
+I am using the docker-swarm as a container (not the in Docker 1.12 integrated swarm mode).
+But theses tests can be run with Docker 1.12 too.

 While trying to get [Jenkins](https://jenkins.io/) to run in a docker-swarm installation I had some problems to share volumes between containers.
 Usually, you can just define a